 Butler’s aim was to encourage people to adopt the life of virtue and piety.
 He proposed to do this in an evidentialist or empirical manner, and primarily by clearing away objections or anything that might deter people or serve as excuses for failing to be virtuous and pious.
 Butler uses evidence and argumentation much as philosophers have since there has been philosophy, but we must remember when reading Butler that the goal of the presentation is not assent to the conclusion stated as a proposition.
 Rather the goal for Butler as a preacher and as a pastor is to achieve a certain “effect,” a term he borrows from architecture and all the arts, and the desired effect is always practical, that is, refers to an action, specifically the performance of that action.
-Butler’s moral philosophy is properly called teleological since he considers right action as a matter of following nature, both human nature and the whole natural world as of divine origin and governed by the original intent of the deity.the divine
+Butler’s moral philosophy is properly called teleological since he considers right action as a matter of following nature, both human nature and the whole natural world as of divine origin and governed by the original intent of the deity.